ResearchComputing/Documentation/docs/cloud/aws/lca1/faq/index.md

 **Answer:**
 By default, access is restricted to US regions only for confidential workloads.
 You will see API errors trying to access Non-US regions.
-If you need access to a non-US region, reach out to rc-help@colorado.edu, and we can evaluate the possibility to operate in Non-US regions.
+If you need access to a Non-US region, reach out to <rc-help@colorado.edu>, and we can evaluate the possibility to operate in Non-US regions.
 See [AWS Restricted Regions](../getting-started/aws-restricted-regions.md).